 - Range-of-motion exercises – These exercises make the body more flexible.

-Rest periods in the treatment stages is necessary.
-However, bed rest, splints, bracing or traction that extends for long periods of time should be left alone.
+Rest periods are necessary as part of the treatment plan.
+However, bed rest, splints, bracing or traction that extends for long periods of time should be avoided.

-There are some non-drug treatment Options for Spinal arthritis including:
+There are some medication-free treatment options for Spinal arthritis, including:

 - Heat or cold compresses treatment, which refers to placing ice or heated compresses onto the affected areas (check with your doctor about most suited option for you)

-- TENS is a small device that emits electrical pulses onto the affected area this device is known as transcutaneous electrical nerve stimulation (TENS)
+- TENS, which is a small device that emits electrical pulses onto the affected area this device is known as transcutaneous electrical nerve stimulation (TENS)

 - An aid of nutritional supplements

 - Physical therapy